Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Pure and perturbed hybrid waves

-In this section we construct and model the so-called hybrid waves, generated with an arc of a ring wave and two plane waves joining at a predetermined $\theta$-angle such that the plane waves are tangent to the ring wave \citep{OS,HKG}.
-The two regions are constructed using the same description for plane waves and ring waves, as above, where the propagation angle for the plane waves is such that the wavefront has a continuous derivative.
-Surface signatures of similarly looking internal waves generated in the Strait of Gibraltar can be seen in figures 13 and 14 of \citet{A2003}.
-As discussed in the Introduction, all considerations of our present work can be extended to the internal waves.
+In this section, we construct and model hybrid waves, { generated by initial conditions formed by an arc of a ring wave and two tangent plane waves \citep{OS,HKG}.
+The two regions are constructed using the same description for plane and ring waves as above, and the wavefront has a continuous derivative.} Surface signatures of similarly looking internal waves generated in the Strait of Gibraltar can be seen { in figure 1, as well as} figures 13 and 14 of \citet{A}.
+As discussed in the Introduction, all considerations of our present work can be extended to internal waves { and to parallel shear flows.}